Download it here, or subscribe

 The difference in men does not lie in the size of their hands, nor in the perfection of their bodies, but in this one sublime ability of concentration: to throw the weight with the blow, to live an eternity in an hour.

 In its relentless fury, the hurricane completely destroyed the Imperial Beach Pier.
 Forty-foot-tall waves rushed in, pounding the mighty structure mercilessly until it shuddered and collapsed into the boiling, triumphant sea.
-Two men died on the doomed Pier; one yelled into his walkie-talkie in his final moments that a terrible shadow was moving towards him over the long walkway, a shadow that had materialized abruptly through the heavy veil of driving rain; a shadow like Death itself.
-Then he screamed: a high-pitched, spine-tingling shriek—and then … only the eerie crackling of radio static.
+Two men died on the doomed Pier; one yelled into his walkie-talkie in his final moments that a terrible shadow was moving towards him over the long walkway, a shadow that had materialized abruptly through the heavy veil of driving rain—a shadow like Death itself.
+He screamed: a high-pitched, spine-tingling shriek—and then … only the eerie crackling of radio static.
 His body, and the body of his coworker, was never found.

-And then, as suddenly as it had formed, the hurricane dissipated, spinning apart into airy nothingness.
+As suddenly as it had formed, the hurricane dissipated, spinning apart into airy nothingness.

 One night not long after the storm had passed, a small boat materialized as though from nowhere a mile out in the calm open water.
 The boat carried a man.
 He was large, with short black hair just starting to gray, intense green eyes, devilish eyebrows, and a strong chin covered in a neatly trimmed beard.
 He wore the garb of a different place and a separate time: the regal clothing of a ruler.
 He made his way confidently towards shore, rowing strongly, the ghostly silver orb of the moon lighting his way, the water beneath him black and insubstantial, as if he were rowing through timeless space.
 Pieces of the shattered Pier still floated way out here; he watched them ruefully as they drifted by.
 Some time later he caught the incoming surf, riding it expertly, the roaring foam under his hull pale and translucent, like liquid diamonds.
-Once he had pulled the skiff securely upon the soft wide band of beach sand, he gazed about himself; at the muted yellow lights from the homes lining the beach; up at the silver circle of the rising moon; and then back out over the water, where once stood a great Pier.
+Once he had pulled the skiff securely upon the soft wide band of beach sand, he gazed about himself: at the muted yellow lights from the homes lining the beach; up at the silver circle of the rising moon; and then back out over the water, where once stood a great Pier.
 At this last, he stared for a long time, his countenance drawn and severe.

 When morning came, there was no sign of him or the boat.